 The Rhineland Study

 To understand what determines people's health one has to study people.
-Most of our research is being performed in the context of the Rhineland Study, a prospective cohort study that we designed and initiated to address our key research objectives.
-Our epidemiologic approach is highly interdisciplinary, and methodologically and technologically advanced.
-On the data acquisition side we emphasize deep phenotyping and incorporate novel technologies and insights from basic research early on in our studies.
-On the data analytical side we collaborate with computational data scientists to develop and use innovative methods on our high-dimensional and multimodal data.
+Our research builds to a large extend on the Rhineland Study, a population-based prospective cohort study.
+In the Rhineland Study, we emphasize deep phenotyping and incorporate novel technologies and insights from basic research early on in our studies.